-2.2.4 Channel Settings .....
+2.2.4 Channel Settings.....

 The Channel Settings area of the Setup display allow channel settings to be copied between channels.
-The left and right arrow buttons are used to move the Setup display to adjacent channels and are also found on the console worksurface..
+The left and right arrow buttons are used to move the Setup display to adjacent channels.

 The copy from button allows settings to be copied from other channels to this channel and those to its right: Pressing copy from opens up a Copy Channels display: